Friday, December 25, 2015

 Here's a picture of my new (to me) 1976 Corvette Stingray the day I brought it home.

-The car only had 44k documented miles when I bought it, but over the years, the 2nd owner (the guy I bought it from), had made several changes.
+The car had 44k documented miles when I bought it, but over the years, the 2nd owner (the guy I bought it from), had made several changes.
 Some I liked, some I would need to change.

 Also, as you can see, he had the rims painted to match, something I did not care for.